When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: Introduction

 \section{Introduction}

-In recent years, unmanned aerial vehicles (UAVs) have been rapidly applied in agriculture, disaster response, security inspection, logistics, and transportation, offering significant efficiency gains due to their mobility, low deployment cost, and diverse capabilities~\cite{shakhatreh2019unmanned,liu2021precision,colomina2014unmanned}.
-However, while UAV operations involve complex processes of environmental perception, flight control, and task planning, current UAV systems still primarily rely on manual operation or rule-based pipelines~\cite{gupta2016survey}, which limits their flexibility and adaptability in dynamic environments and diverse tasks.
-Consequently, it is still difficult to achieve scalable high-autonomy operations and thereby constraining the broader deployment of UAVs in more complex scenarios~\cite{colomina2014unmanned}.
+\IEEEPARstart{I}{n} recent years, unmanned aerial vehicles (UAVs) have become increasingly popular and play a vital role in various domains~\cite{shakhatreh2019unmanned,liu2021precision,colomina2014unmanned}.
+This has attracted significant research interest in software engineering to implement advanced capabilities in UAV projects~\cite{wang2025dpfuzzer, khatiri2024simulation, minn2024dronlomaly, wang2025routhsearch}.
+However, current UAV systems primarily rely on manual operation or rule-based pipelines~\cite{gupta2016survey}, limiting their flexibility and adaptability in dynamic environments.
+Consequently, achieving scalable high-autonomy operations is difficult, especially in complex scenarios requiring rapid reactions and varied tasks~\cite{colomina2014unmanned}.

-Advances in large language models (LLMs) in language understanding, reasoning, and generation~\cite{chang2024survey,zhao2023llmsurvey} offer new possibilities to address the above limitations.
-By enabling UAVs to incorporate reasoning and interpretation in complex environments, LLMs reduce reliance on manual operation and rule-based pipelines, allowing tasks to be decomposed and decisions to be made with greater flexibility~\cite{tian2025uavs,wang2024llmrobotics,zeng2023llmrobotics,ahn2022saycan,brohan2023rt2}.
-This capability can significantly enhance the autonomy and adaptability of UAVs, making the integration of UAVs with LLMs an increasingly prominent research direction.
+Recent advances in large language models (LLMs) regarding reasoning and generation~\cite{chang2024survey,zhao2023llmsurvey} offer new possibilities to address these limitations.
+By enabling UAVs to incorporate reasoning and interpretation in complex environments, LLMs reduce reliance on manual pipelines~\cite{tian2025uavs,wang2024llmrobotics,zeng2023llmrobotics,ahn2022saycan,brohan2023rt2}, making UAV-LLM integration a prominent research direction.

-Although existing studies~\cite{javaid2024large,tian2025uavs,tazir2023words} demonstrate the feasibility of this direction, most remain confined to simulation or controlled environments, with limited coverage of scenarios and task diversity.
-They often give insufficient consideration to critical factors in real-world applications, such as computational resources, latency, reliability, and compliance~\cite{survey2023uavedge,wu2024safety}, and the defined task metrics do not readily correspond to the complexity of practical demands.
-These limitations risk creating a mismatch between academic research and actual needs, thereby reducing the practical value of research studies in translating them into technologies usable by industry.
+While existing studies~\cite{javaid2024large,tian2025uavs,tazir2023words} demonstrate feasibility, most remain confined to simulation or controlled environments, with limited coverage of scenarios and task diversity.
+They give insufficient consideration to real-world factors like computational resources, latency, and reliability~\cite{survey2023uavedge,wu2024safety}.
+This risks a mismatch between academic research and practical industrial needs.

-To bridge the gap, this paper systematically explores the following three key research questions (RQs):
+To bridge this gap, this paper investigates three research questions (RQs):